freedom12321/kiro-competition/README.md

 - **Optimization Pressure**: Discover how AI "helping" can become harmful
 - **Governance Necessity**: Learn why rules and oversight matter through failures

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines for details on:

-- Code style and standards
-- Testing requirements
-- Pull request process
-- Issue reporting

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Three.js community for excellent 3D graphics tools